librato/taxonomy/Part2/traditional/free_open/processors/data/OpenTSDB.md

 ### What is it?
 OpenTSDB is the brute force answer to the "Big Data" problem of metrics processing.
-If you've ever been frustrated by the data aggregation and Rollup problems I spoke briefly about in Part1 (and you have an unlimited amount of computing resources at your disposal) You'll be happy to hear that OpenTSB does no data summarization whatsoever.
-It ingests millions of millisecond precision metrics and stores them as RAW data datapoints.
-You never lose precision and make none of the comprimises that are usually inherent to TSDB's.
+If you've ever been frustrated by the data aggregation and Roll-up problems I spoke briefly about in Part1 (and you have an unlimited amount of computing resources at your disposal) You'll be happy to hear that OpenTSDB does no data summarization whatsoever.
+It ingests millions of millisecond precision metrics and stores them as RAW data data points.
+You never lose precision and make none of the compromises that are usually inherent to TSDB's.

 The bad news is that achieves this by relying on Hadoop and Hbase to map-reduce the metrics processing and query load.
 Yep, you read that correctly; OpenTSDB